InteropEvents/add-ins-workshop/module2/module2.md

 [Excel API Requirement Sets](https://dev.office.com/reference/add-ins/requirement-sets/excel-api-requirement-sets?product=excel)

-## Step 1: The Excel.run block
+## Step 1: The `Excel.run` block

-All Excel-specific API's must be enclosed in a callback function passed to `Excel.run()`.
+All Excel-specific APIs must be enclosed in a callback function passed to `Excel.run()`.
 Variables must be used inside the callback function scope or there are limitations and special code that must be used to make them accessible.
 So let's stick with keeping everything in scope.

-1. Find the code in `taskerWeb/home.js` that has this comment:
+1. **Find the code in `taskerWeb/home.js` that has this comment:**

 ```js
     // ====== START ======
     // Workshop module 2 code goes here:
 ```

-and add the following:
+**and add the following:**

 ```js
     // Only move forward if we're in Excel